Git Fetch Commands

 git fetch

-Fetches updates from the default remote repository (usually origin
+Fetches updates from the default remote repository (usually origin).

 Example

-remote repository without merging them into your local branch.
+This command fetches updates from the origin remote repository without merging them into your local branch.

 git fetch <remote>